PlaceholderAPI/PlaceholderAPI/wiki/Placeholders.md

 ```

 **Player-mine related placeholders:** Must be used with a player.
-These placeholders will only return non-blank results when the player is in a mine and they will be for that mine.
+These placeholders will only return non-blank values when the player is in a mine and the results will be for that mine.

 ```
 %prison_mines_name_playermines%